ArkEcosystem/AIPs/AIPS/aip-16.md

    }
 ```

-By setting the value `dynamic` to `true` and defining block height from which the settings should go into effec - we can enable or disable the dynamic fees on the node level.
-Settings are also in [network.json](https://github.com/ArkEcosystem/core/blob/c7a3bc75ffed5e5b9453d0de38937540fe48bce5/packages/crypto/lib/networks/ark/testnet.json#L52-L55)
+By setting the value `dynamic` to `true` and defining block height from which the settings should go into effect - we can enable or disable the dynamic fees on the node level.
+Settings are in [network.json](https://github.com/ArkEcosystem/core/blob/c7a3bc75ffed5e5b9453d0de38937540fe48bce5/packages/crypto/lib/networks/ark/testnet.json#L52-L55)

 For example the settings below will enable dynamic fee acceptance from block height 10 onward.
 ```
     "height": 10,
     "fees":{
       "dynamic" : true
     }
 ```